renegadevi/mac-app-collection.gitlab.io/docs/README.md

 ## Help me improve the list

 This list is by no mean perfect.
-If you want to add a software to the list or change things up, please give me feedback trough the links in the top right coner.
+If you want to add a software to the list or change things up, please give me feedback trough the links in the top right coner or suggest a change on the specific category page.

 ## The curation of software